 While it is not mandatory to stay three nights and four days, hundreds of successful destination weddings prove it to be the optimal amount of time for many reasons.
-(Keep in mind that you can add or reduce the number of days on-site for $1,800 per day if you wish.)
 Let’s look at the three nights:

 Day 1 – Rehearsal Welcome Party